GorgeousGeorge90/kino_monster/README.md

  _This is default and main page at the same time, includes twenty films and options to sort it by rating and release date powered by __Movies API__.

- You can click on film item and go to page with film description and opportunity to leave the comment!_
+ You can click on film item and go to page with film description (only in spanish) and opportunity to leave the comment!_

 ***